 #11 Detach From the Outcome

-When you try to improve your sleep or anything in life, it can be easy to blame ourselves for failures.
+When you try to improve your sleep or anything in life, it can be easy to blame yourself for failures.
 Stop that.
 Show yourself self-compassion as if you were talking to a friend with the same problem.
 Don’t attach yourself to the outcome.
 Focus on the process.
 Getting great sleep takes practice.
 Focus on the practice and not grading yourself.
 This is where a little background in Stoicism would help, I highly recommend the book A Guide to the Good Life.

 If your sleep challenges have been staying asleep, add to the comments about what strategies have worked best for you or if you’ve gotten good results from something I listed above.